Winter Rash: Why Your Skin Flares Up in Cold Weather

 Switching to Heavier Ointments and Creams

 Lightweight lotions that work in summer fail during winter.
-Switch to thicker creams or ointments that create a protective barrier on skin.
+Switch to thicker creams or ointments that create a protective barrier on the skin.
 Look for products containing ceramides, hyaluronic acid, or petrolatum.
 Apply generously after bathing and before bed.

 Over-the-Counter Solutions for Itch Relief